sidorares/node-mysql2/documentation/Prepared-Statements.md

 });
 ```
 Note that you should not use statement after connection reset (`changeUser()` or disconnect).
 Statement scope is connection, you need to prepare statement for each new connection in order to use it.

+# Configuration

+`maxPreparedStatements` : We keep the cached statements in a [lru-cache](https://github.com/isaacs/node-lru-cache).
+Default size is `16000` but you can use this option to override it.
+Any statements that are dropped from cache will be `closed`.